This post may contain affiliate links, click here to learn more.

 Robbins & Cotran Pathologic Basis of Disease

 Essentially this is the material of Robbin’s basic pathology before being trimmed to fit the need of medical students.

-Despite its size and level of detail, students are surprised by its student-friendly layout which includes high yield illustrations, graphs, and tables, as well as a “Key Concepts” summary after each section.
+Despite its size and level of detail, students are surprised by its reader-friendly layout which includes high yield illustrations, graphs, and tables, as well as a “Key Concepts” summary after each section.

 All in all, this is an excellent textbook that will serve you well as a reference together with a review book or other high yield information sources.
-In addition to being a bit denser than Robbins basic pathology, it also costs more.

 If you prefer big textbooks, you might just prefer this one.
 You can check out it for yourself and get your very own copy by clicking this link to head over to Amazon.